garrandall/popular-music-data/tracks/ooh--mary-j--blige.md

 So who's your girl?
 You better say my name

-Ooh, what you do to me
+Oh, what you do to me
 (What you do to me, baby baby baby)
-Ooh, you're my everything
+Oh, you're my everything
 (You're my every, everything)
-And ooh, I'm so glad I found you
+And oh, I'm so glad I found you
 (I'm so glad I found you, yeah)
-Ooh, I can't live without you
+Oh, I can't live without you

 What you do to me, it's just a mystery